AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

   <summary>
 Click here to view the complete walkthrough for the lab resolution: <span style='color:#33ECFF'>RESOLUTION</span></summary>

-The prerequisites require you to first create a Spoke Gateway.
+1) Task 5.1 requires deploying a Spoke Gateway first.

 - Navigate to **CoPilot > Cloud Fabric > Gateways > Spoke Gateway**, then click on the `"+ Spoke Gateway"` button.

+Certainly!
+Here's a refined version:

-Ensure these parameters are entered in the pop-up window `"Create Spoke Gateway"`.
+Make sure these parameters are entered in the `"Create Spoke Gateway"` pop-up window.

 ```{note}
 You need to deploy one single instance!